appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/set-environment-variable.md

 # Set Environment Variable

-The **Set Environment Variable** step allows you to set environment values for given keys.
-While it's generally recommended to create environment variables from the [Environment Variables](https://docs.appcircle.io/environment-variables/) page, there may be instances where you need to set or change environment variables within the build workflow.
-In such cases, the **Set Environment Variable** step can be used.
+The **Set Environment Variable** step enables the setting of environment values for specified keys.
+Although creating environment variables via the [Environment Variables](https://docs.appcircle.io/environment-variables/) page is typically recommended, this step provides flexibility to modify environment variables directly within the build workflow when necessary.
 ### Prerequisites

-There is no mandatory step before the **Set Environment Variable** step.
-You can use this step anywhere in the workflow as needed.
+There is no prerequisites step before the **Set Environment Variable** step.
+It can be implemented at any point within the workflow as necessary.

 :::warning